Need to Lose Weight?

 A: Most vegetables are low in fat and calories, providing they don’t have oil, butter, mayo or oily salad dressings added to them.
 And eating more veg can certainly help to fill you up for fewer calories, thanks to them containing plenty of fibre.

 Meanwhile, booze and many fatty and sugary foods such as biscuits, crisps, chocolate, puddings, cakes, confectionery, chips and soft drinks are still often included as part of vegetarian diet – and these are usually high in calories.

 So whilst you might eat more low-calorie vegetables as part of a vegetarian diet, you still need to make sure that you stick to your daily calorie allowance overall – and this will mean making sure you don’t eat too many fatty and sugary foods or calorie-laden veggie dishes.

-As a guideline, always check the packaging of ready-made vegetarian dishes or use The Calorie, Carb & Fat Bible to calculate the calorie and fat content in a typical serving – and remember to include it in your daily calorie allowance.
+As a guideline, always check the packaging of ready-made vegetarian dishes or look up the calories in wlr to see the calorie and fat content in a typical serving – and remember to include it in your daily calorie allowance.

 A: Some foods typically included as part of a vegetarian diet may be high in calories.
 This doesn’t mean you need to avoid them – just remember to count the calories:

 Yes, they are quite high in calories, but they are also a rich source of protein and fibre and are packed with important vitamins and minerals that are often found in meat and fish.

 They are also a good source of calcium, making them particularly important for people who follow a vegan diet that avoids dairy products, which tend to be the main sources of this nutrient in most people’s diets.

 If you want to eat these foods, the key is to monitor the amount you eat and remember to include the calories as part of your daily allowance.